-- 1.1 The City University of New York ("CUNY" or "the University") is committed to academic freedom and the free exchange of ideas and expression of all points of view for members of the University community, including individual students, faculty, and staff and recognized groups of those constituencies.
+- The City University of New York ("CUNY" or "the University") is committed to 1.1 academic freedom and the free exchange of ideas and expression of all points of view for members of the University community, including individual students, faculty, and staff and recognized groups of those constituencies.
 Such exchange is at the core of the mission of higher education and is protected by the First Amendment at a public university.
 The ideas of different members of the University community will often conflict, but it is not the proper role of the University to attempt to shield individuals from ideas and opinions they find unwelcome, disagreeable or even offensive.
 Although members of the University community share in the responsibility for maintaining a climate of mutual respect, concerns about civility can never be used as a justification for closing off discussion of ideas, however disagreeable or offensive they may be to some members of the University community.
-The appropriate response to false or offensive speech is not to prohibit it but to respond with more speech. - 1.2 The freedom to express ideas does not mean that individuals may exercise that freedom in ways that are incompatible with the rights of other members of the community to freedom of expression and to a full and equal opportunity to pursue their education and to participate in the benefits of the University.
+The appropriate response to false or offensive speech is not to prohibit it but to respond with more speech.
+In that connection, the University condemns all expressions of bigotry, including those based on race, religion, gender or gender identity, and speech designed to intimidate members of the University community in the exercise of their right to free expression, even while recognizing the extent to which such speech may be constitutionally protected. - 1.2 The freedom to express ideas does not mean that individuals may exercise that freedom in ways that are incompatible with the functioning of the University and the rights of other members of the community to freedom of expression and to a full and equal opportunity to pursue their education and to participate in the benefits of the University.
 This is a narrow exception, applicable only to coercion, intimidation or harassing behavior toward a person that is so persistent, pervasive or severe that it denies or substantially interferes with the person's ability to pursue an education or to participate in the activities of the University community, including not only the academic work but also the other activities and programs that occur outside of the classroom. - 1.3 It is also well established that certain forms of expressive conduct may appropriately be subject to reasonable restrictions as to time, place and manner.
 In particular, demonstrations, leafleting and tabling must be carried out so as to ensure the safety of individuals, the protection of property, and the continuity of the University's educational activities and business operations.
 However, any such restrictions must be narrowly tailored and applied in a non-discriminatory manner and without regard to the content of the speech at issue.
 Similarly, meetings or forums that are open to members of the University or the public must also be conducted so as to protect their rights to participate on equal terms and without discrimination as to point of view.